opendocsg/opendoc-sensor-data-exchange/User Guide/Introduction.md

 # Introduction #

-**Sensor Data Exchange (SDX)** is a centralized data exchange platform for Whole-of-Government (WOG) to provide seamless data sharing and management, and encompass public, private and industrial internet-of-things (IoT) sensors.
+**Sensors Data Exchange (SDX)** is a centralized data exchange platform for Whole-of-Government (WOG) to provide seamless data sharing and management, and encompass public, private and industrial internet-of-things (IoT) sensors.

 This system enables government agencies to: